skissane/pdos/pdld/readme.txt

 import libraries are included in this.
 The first member of an archive/import library is called the "first linker member" and can be considered to be an "archive symbol table".

+Technical note:

+Microsoft link expects most members of the library to be the same name as the dll, in this case, kernel32.dll, like this:

+D:\devel\pdos\src>lib -nologo -list kernel32.lib
+kernel32.dll
+kernel32.dll
+kernel32.dll
+kernel32.dll
+kernel32.dll
+kernel32.dll
+...

+otherwise Microsoft link won't apply correct relocations to data appearing in the archive member containing __IMPORT_DESCRIPTOR_kernel32